nicenicegame/pa4-nicenicegame/README.md

 * You can choose the path by click Browse [ ... ] button

-* If you let the URL field empty before click Download button or enter a invalid URL, it will be an error prompt.
+* If you let the URL field empty before click Download button or enter an invalid URL, it will be an error prompt show up.

 ![Error Dialog](src/images/Error.png)